IMaxOGI/my-app/README.md

 ## License
 License information will be added.

-## About the Author
-(Your name, contact information, and other details)

 ## Project Structure
 - `/client`: This directory contains the client part of the application.
 Here are all the application components such as NavigationMenu, TopMenu, Orders, and Products.
 - `/server`: This directory contains the server part of the application.